Unveiling the VRM: The Electrical Heart of Your Motherboard

 The Backup Power Bank: Capacitors

-What Do Energy Phases Mean?
+What do the Energy Phases Mean?

 Conclusion: The Hidden Hero of Your Setup